bimingzhou/bimingzhou.github.io/index.md

 ## About Me

 My name is **Biming Zhou (周铋洺)**.
 I’m a fourth-year PhD student at Fudan University, supervised by
 **[Yunlei Zhao](https://cs.fudan.edu.cn/3f/ba/c25909a278458/page.htm)**.
 I have also been fortunate to be advised by **Haodong Jiang** since 2024.
-My research focuses on post-quantum cryptography, especially post-quantum authenticated key exchange and key encapsulation mechanisms, with applications to real-world protocols such as TLS 1.3.
+My research focuses on post-quantum cryptography, especially post-quantum authenticated key exchange(AKE) and key encapsulation mechanism(KEM), with applications to real-world protocols such as TLS 1.3.

 ## Publications
 \* indicates equal contribution.